Changes (Charles Bradley album): Critical reception

 The album was released to positive critical reception with an aggregate score of 80 on Metacritic based on 17 reviews.

 Pitchfork awarded the album a score of 7.1, with music critic Jay Balfour describing the album as Bradley's "most straightforward and best to date".
 AllMusic awarded the album a positive review, stating that "the rough-hewn power of Bradley's voice is at its most powerful, and there's a fierce sense of longing and need in this music that's almost tactile in its realism".

 The Observers Kitty Empire awarded the album 3 stars, likening Bradley to Al Green, while critic Steve Horowitz from PopMatters praised Bradley's vocal style, describing him as "the closest living equivalent to [James] Brown" and concluding that "Bradley sings of his aches and pleasures with such conviction that he makes one believe this is possible".

 The album also received praise from a number of other musical publications, including American Songwriter, Record Collector and Paste.

 Accolades

+In other media

+The theme song for Big Mouth is Bradley's cover of Black Sabbath's "Changes".
+The opening title sequence for the first three seasons of Barry uses the instrumental intro of Bradley's song "Change for the World".